walong365/icsw/django/initat/cluster/doc/source/frontend/device_specific.rst

 Device Specific Monitoring Settings
 =======================

-Here, you can assign device templats to devices, change the icon symbolizing a device, etc.
+Here, you can assign device templates to devices, change the icon symbolizing a device, etc.

 To commit changes, you have to rebuild the monitoring config.